In the following article, we discuss 3 important elements that ensure an assay is manufactured in a way that meets market requirements.

 Manufacturing in increasing batch sizes enables the assay development team to cross-reference scaled-up specifications with performance.

-Automation ultimately ensures that devices are developed and manufactured to provide accurate results time and time again, with excellent inter and intra-batch reproducibility.
+Automation ensures that devices are developed and manufactured to provide accurate results time and time again, with excellent inter and intra-batch reproducibility.

 However, investment in state-of-the-art automated equipment comes at a cost.
 But, there is no need to incur equipment and subsequent personnel costs when commissioning assay development and manufacturing.
 In doing so, the time saved by not installing the equipment, training operatives and including the use of the equipment into standard operating procedures, allows a customer to concentrate on commercialising an assay.